How to integrate Express.js with Nuxt app Last update

-When you start a new project you can use a template made by the nuxt community that handles integration of Nuxt and Express.
-But what if you started your project without Express.js and want to add it now?
-Fortunately the integration is very easy and you don't need any template at all.
-Seriously, you can do it yourself in just a few minutes.
-Nuxt is a really well designed framework which gives you a lot of flexibility on what's on your backend.
-In this post I write about Express.js integration but you can use this technique to add almost any backend framework.
+When you start a new monolithic project, you can use a template made by the Nuxt community that handles the integration of Nuxt with Express.
+But what if you started your project without Express.js and now want to add it?
+Fortunately, the integration is very straightforward, and you don't need any template at all.

 Install Express.js

-Start with installing Express using command line.
-This have to be done from your nuxt root folder.
+Begin by installing Express in your project using the command line.
+This must be done from the root folder of your Nuxt project.

 npm install express --save

-Next create a new folder named api in the root of your nuxt project where you can put your backend.
-You can go with any other name descriptive to you but keep in mind that you will have to refer to this name accordingly in the following steps.
+Next, create a new folder named api in the root of your Nuxt project to contain your backend.
+While you can choose any name that makes sense to you, remember that you will need to reference this name in subsequent steps.

 // api/index.js